streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Is it going to be asked for POIs and should be disabled by default? `AddWheelchairAccessBusiness` may be a good base.

-Quest are defined in [their own folder](app/src/main/java/de/westnordost/streetcomplete/quests).
+Quests are defined in [their own folder](app/src/main/java/de/westnordost/streetcomplete/quests).

 ### Locating a quest